aboutevan/react-universal-boilerplate/README.md

 >### !!!
 This is a living project and will often change !!!

 Single Page React App with Server Side Rendering, with a bunch of added features.
+[View example app](http://react-app.aboutevan.com).

 ##Quick Start